mtgjson/mtgjson-website/docs/data-models/set/README.md

 }
 ---

-# Set (Individual)
+# Set

-The Set (Individual) data model describes the properties and values of an individual set.
+The Set data model describes the properties and values of an individual set.

 > Parent file: `AllPrintings`, `Legacy`, `Modern`, `Pioneer`, `Standard`, `Vintage`
 > Parent property: `data`